 1. Eating Too Late

 A large supper late at night can wreak havoc with sleep, particularly if it contains known sleep stealing items such as high protein, high fats and spicy foods.
 Your body has to work hard to digest these foods, and they are also some of the culprits that can cause acid reflux (along with acidic foods).
 If you feel uncomfortably full, have indigestion, or other problems, sleep can be uncomfortable.
-Beverages like coffee, tea, pop, and alcohol can make it hard to fall asleep and influence sleep quality.
-Caffeine in the afternoon or evening can make it difficult to settle in to bed, and alcohol may initially make you feel drowsy, but may wake you up later in the night.
+Beverages like coffee, tea, and pop can make it hard to fall asleep and influence sleep quality.
+Caffeine in the afternoon or evening can make it difficult to settle in to bed.

 Solution: Eat dinner at least 3 hours before bed, and stop drinking caffeine 6 hours before bed.
 If you need to eat a snack, WebMD recommends a light, carbohydrate-rich bite.
 Stick with simple foods like an apple or toast with peanut butter, crackers with a little cheese, a small cup of oatmeal, or a small bowl of cereal, a banana with a couple nuts, etc.